Econify/ad.js/docs/custom-networks.md

 # Rolling your own Network Interface
-If you are interacting with an ad platform that is not part of the official Ad.js library, you can create a custom provider.
-It is recommended that your custom provider inherit from the Ad.js “default provider” to make sure that you avoid missing any interface methods.
+If you are interacting with an ad platform that is not part of the official AdJS library, you can create a custom provider.
+It is recommended that your custom provider inherit from the AdJS “default provider” to make sure that you avoid missing any interface methods.
 Even if you choose not to inherit from `Default` it is beneficial to view the source of `Default` (link) and `DFP` (link) as an example.

 Example Custom Provider: